White Dog (1982 film): Production

 White Dogs roots lie with a 1970 autobiographical novel written by Romain Gary of the same title.
 The story was purchased for use by Paramount in 1975, with Curtis Hanson selected to write the screenplay and Roman Polanski hired to direct.
 Before shooting commenced, Polanski was charged with rape and fled the country, leaving the production in limbo.
 Over a span of six years, the project was given to various writers and producers, who all focused on the stray dog story from Gary's original work.
 Gary's activist wife was replaced in the script with a young, unmarried actress because Paramount wanted to contrast the dog's random attacks with a loving relationship between the protagonist and the dog.
 Paramount executives noted that they wanted a "Jaws with paws" and indicated that they wanted any racial elements to be downplayed.
 In one memo, the company noted: "Given the organic elements of this story, it is imperative that we never overtly address through attitude or statement the issue of racism per se."

-By 1981, Gary's wife, and then Gary himself, had both committed suicide.
+By 1981, both Gary's wife and, shortly after, Gary himself had committed suicide.
 At the same time, Hollywood was under threat of strikes by both the Writers' and Directors' Guilds.
 Needing enough films to carry the studio through in case the strikes happened, White Dog was one of 13 films considered to be far enough along to be completable in a short time frame.
 With a push from Michael Eisner, White Dog was one of seven that Paramount put on a fast track for production.
 Eisner pushed for the film to be one of the selected ones because of its social message that hate was learned.
 Producer Jon Davison was less certain and, early on, he questioned how the film was being marketed.
 Hanson, back on board as the film's screenwriter, suggested that Samuel Fuller be named the film's director as he felt Fuller was the only one available with the experience needed to complete the film on such a short schedule and with a low budget, while still doing so responsibly with regard to the sensitive material.
 Davison agreed after visiting Fuller and seeing Fuller act out how he would shoot the film.